The Trademark Reporter Submission Guidelines

 Citation Style Specific to the TMR

-As per Bluebook, “supra” and “infra” should not be used to refer to cases.
+As per The Bluebook, “supra” and “infra” should not be used to refer to cases.
 In other words, do not use “supra” or “infra” and a footnote number to refer to a case that appears in an earlier or later footnote.
-Instead, repeat the citation of the case in full or use the proper short citation of the case, along with the pincite (the exact page number of the material referenced).
+Instead, repeat the citation of the case in full or, if the case was cited earlier in the same footnote or in one of the preceding five footnotes, use the proper short citation of the case, along with the pincite (the exact page number of the material referenced).

 Citation to McCarthy on Trademarks and Unfair Competition is as follows: